-At June 30, 2007, 5% or more of the Agency's investments were in the Federal National Mortgage Association, General Electric Capital Corporation, and the Federal Home Loan Bank as authorized by the Agency's investment policy.
-These investments are 10%, 9%, and 5%, respectively, of the Agency's investments.
+At June 30, 2008, 5% or more of the Agency's investments were in the Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, Citigroup Funding, and the Federal Home Loan Bank as authorized by the Agency's investment policy.
+These investments are 19%, 17%, 9% and 9%, respectively, of the Agency's investments.

-Investment of debt proceeds and toll revenues held by the Agency's trustee are governed by provisions of the debt agreements, rather than the general provisions of the California Government Code or the Agency's investment policy.
+Investment of debt proceeds and toll revenues held by the Agency's trustee are governed by provisions of the debt agreements, rather than by the general provisions of the California Government Code or the Agency's investment policy.
 The table below identifies the investment types that are authorized for these moneys and if noted the specific rating requirements.

-Investments authorized by debt agreements Specific rating requirement Government Obligations (including U.S. Treasury strips and RFCO strips) Federal Agency debt instruments Negotiable Certificates of Deposit insured by FDIC, BIF, and SAIF or secured by government obligations Two highest ratings by 2 NRRA Banker's Acceptances Prime-1 or A3 or better by Moody's, A-1 or A or better by S&P and, if rated by Fitch, F-1 or A or better Commercial Paper Prime-1 or better by Moody's and A-1 or better by S&P and, if rated by Fitch, F-1 or better Repurchase Agreements A or better by both Moody's and S&P and, if rated by Fitch, A or better Medium-Term Maturity Corporate Notes One of the three highest applicable rating categories, or approved in writing, by S&P, and, if rated by Fitch, rated in one of the three highest applicable rating categories Money Market Mutual Funds AAAm-G; AAA-m or AA-m by S&P and, if rated by Moody's, Aaa, Aa1, or Aa2 and, if rated by Fitch, AAA or AA
+Investments authorized by debt agreements Specific rating requirement Government obligations (including U.S. Treasury strips and RFCO strips) Federal agency debt instruments Negotiable certificates of deposit insured by FDIC, BIF, and SAIF or secured by government obligations Two highest ratings by 2 NRRAs Banker's acceptances Prime-1 or A3 or better by Moody's, A-1 or A or better by Standard & Poors (S&P) and, if rated by Fitch, F-1 or A or better Commercial paper Prime-1 or better by Moody's and A-1 or better by S&P and, if rated by Fitch, F-1 or better Repurchase agreements A or better by both Moody's and S&P and, if rated by Fitch, A or better Medium-term maturity corporate notes One of the three highest applicable rating categories, or approved in writing, by S&P, and, if rated by Fitch, rated in one of the three highest applicable rating categories Money market mutual funds AAAm-G; AAA-m or AA-m by S&P and, if rated by Moody's, Aaa, Aa1 or Aa2 and, if rated by Fitch, AAA or AA Investment agreements

-Investment Agreements
+Investment agreements